There’s been quite a bit of talk about the burden of the ‘mental load’ recently.

 But more than that — it is a huge load off my mind.
 It has lightened my mental load significantly.
-I don’t have to think about what to cook, it don’t have to worry about whether or not I have the ingredients, I don’t have to squeeze in a quick trip to the grocery store between school pick-up and swimming lessons.
+I don’t have to think about what to cook, I don’t have to worry about whether or not I have the ingredients, I don’t have to squeeze in a quick trip to the supermarket between school pick-up and swimming lessons.

 And for the first time in a long time, I’m exciting about cooking and I’m loving what I’m eating.